Residence Deposit Refund

 We compare the condition of your room at the time of check-out to its condition on your check-in date.
 If we notice any damages or uncleanliness compared to the room’s original condition, you will be charged the cost of repairing damages or cleaning.
 See Moving Out of Residence.

-Upon completing the check-out inspection, you will be asked to return your mailbox key and your laundry card.
+Upon completing the check-out inspection, you will be asked to return your fob, mailbox key, and laundry card.

-Your laundry card is returned to the Campus Living office, and we cannot return any balance that may remain.
+We cannot return any balance that may remain on your laundry card.
 Please make sure you’ve used as much of it as you can so that it is not forfeited.
-If you do not return your laundry card promptly, you risk facing a $25 charge to cover the replacement and administration costs.

 Processing Your Refund

-YOU MUST UPDATE YOUR MAILING ADDRESS in WebAdvisor or in person at Student Services.
+You must update your mailing address in WebAdvisor.
 No residence deposit refund will be issued to you if your address is still listed as “504 Main Street”.

 The Campus Living Office staff will complete the paperwork associated with your refund.
 After the paperwork is complete, we submit your refund information to Financial Services.
 Your refund will be issued from their office.